Accommodation and Compliance Series:

 The Accommodation and Compliance Series is a starting point in the accommodation process and may not address every situation.
 Accommodations should be made on a case by case basis, considering each employee’s individual limitations and accommodation needs.
 Employers are encouraged to contact JAN to discuss specific situations in more detail.

 For information on assistive technology and other accommodation ideas, visit JAN's Searchable Online Accommodation Resource (SOAR) at http://AskJAN.org/soar.

 How prevalent is bipolar disorder?

-According to the National Alliance on Mental Health, approximately 2.6 percent of American adults, or 6.1 million people, live with bipolar disorder (NAMI, 2013).
+According to the National Alliance on Mental Illness, approximately 2.6 percent of American adults, or 6.1 million people, live with bipolar disorder (NAMI, 2013).

 What is bipolar disorder?

 Bipolar disorder is a brain disorder marked by periods of elevated mood (mania), and prolonged periods of sadness and hopelessness (depression).
 These shifts in mood are severe as compared to the average person.
 Signs and symptoms of mania include distinct periods of:

 - Increase in goal-directed activity

 - Excessive involvement in activities that have a high potential for painful consequences (spending sprees, sexual indiscretions, other risky behaviors)